National Parks Association of NSW

 Our Branch is currently contributing to NPAs efforts to crate a Sydney Marine Park, and regularly engages with lical politicians and national parks management to advocate for diverse local state-wide issues in cooperation with multiple groups.
 Our precious Royal National Park and other major natural areas are under more threat then ever from would-be developers and increasing visitation pressures.”

-ALERT LEVEL: Not Applicable LOCATION: 1 Pooncarie Road, Menindee, NSW 2879 COUNCIL AREA: Central Darling STATUS: Under control TYPE: Other FIRE: Yes SIZE: 0 ha RESPONSIBLE AGENCY: Rural Fire Service UPDATED: 23 Mar 2023 19:10
+ALERT LEVEL: Not Applicable LOCATION: FIFTEENTH AV, AUSTRAL 2179 COUNCIL AREA: Liverpool STATUS: Under control TYPE: MVA/Transport FIRE: No SIZE: 0 ha RESPONSIBLE AGENCY: Rural Fire Service UPDATED: 16 May 2024 23:07

-ALERT LEVEL: Advice LOCATION: 50km SE of Bombala COUNCIL AREA: Bega Valley STATUS: Under control TYPE: Hazard Reduction FIRE: Yes SIZE: 16 ha RESPONSIBLE AGENCY: Forestry Corporation of NSW UPDATED: 28 Mar 2023 16:08
+ALERT LEVEL: Planned Burn LOCATION: Bombala COUNCIL AREA: Snowy Monaro STATUS: Under control TYPE: Hazard Reduction FIRE: Yes SIZE: 90 ha RESPONSIBLE AGENCY: Forestry Corporation of NSW UPDATED: 16 May 2024 16:38